 The wet season which is also known as the Rainy Season is a period when rainfalls.
 The first rainy season in Nigeria starts from March and lasts to the end of July, with a lot of rainfall in June.

-In this article, I would be telling how to stay safe during this season to avoid loss of life and property.
+In this article, you will be learning how to stay safe during this season to avoid loss of life and property.

 Safety Tips During the Rainy Season